jellyfin/jellyfin-packaging/README.md

 ### Docker

-* Single unified Docker build: the entirety of our Docker images is built as one container from one Dockerfile.
+* Single unified Docker build: the entirety of our Docker images are built as one container from one Dockerfile.

    This was chosen to keep our Docker builds as simple as possible without requiring 2 intervening images (as was the case with our previous CI).